 He found these people to be extremely healthy, with no teeth decay or disease as long as they continued to consume their traditional diet.

 It was only when these people were exposed to industrialized refined foods and a diet high in refined carbohydrates and modern vegetable oils, that they developed serious health problems.
 In those groups eating the refined diet, tuberculosis and tooth decay was rampant.
 In addition, the effects multiplied over time.
 The children of these modern diet eaters were born sickly with bone deformations and other health problems.

-So remember, eating healthy does NOT mean eating a low fat, high carb diet.
-It means eating whole, real foods such as butter, eggs, meat, vegetables and whole fat dairy products.
+So remember, eating healthy does NOT mean eating low fat, high carb diet.
+It means eating whole, real foods such as butter, eggs, meat, vegetables, and whole fat dairy products.